 12 of the Best Things to Do in Orlando With Toddlers

-Orlando is known to have some unique theme parks to choose from, and LEGOLAND is one of the best family-friendly parks available.
+Orlando is known to have some unique theme parks to choose from, and LEGOLAND FLORIDA is one of the best family-friendly parks available.
 At this theme park, toddlers can enjoy water entertainment and rides inspired by their favorite Lego characters.

-The park is very accessible and offers completely inclusive packages that include a hotel stay, theme park admission tickets, and food.
+The park is very accessible and offers completely inclusive packages that include a hotel stay, theme park admission tickets, and dining.
 With so much fun to have, this toddler-friendly amusement park is a great place to visit.

 2. Walt Disney World